Recently Retired PK Subban Joins ESPN as a Hockey Analyst - ExBulletin

 Recently Retired PK Subban Joins ESPN as a Hockey Analyst

-PK Subban has become a full-time member of ESPN’s hockey team after contributing to last season’s Stanley Cup playoff coverage.
+Following his contribution during last season’s Stanley Cup playoffs, PK Subban has become a full-time member of ESPN’s hockey team.

 Subban, who retired in September, has signed a three-year deal with ESPN.
-He will work primarily as a studio analyst, but will handle some games throughout the season.
+He will mainly work as a studio analyst, but will also play a few games during the season.

-Mark Gross, ESPN’s senior vice president of production and external events, said Subban is adding even more experience to its network of analysts and reporters.
+Mark Gross, ESPN’s senior vice president for remote production and events, said the addition of Subban adds even more experience to the network of analysts and reporters.

-Subban said he has had discussions with ESPN about possible ramifications to other sports areas if opportunities arise.
-He added that many thought an announcement about his future might have come sooner, but he took the time to decompress as he considered all his options.
+Subban also added that he has been in discussions with ESPN about potentially expanding into other areas of sport if the opportunities are there.

+Subban said many thought an announcement about his future might have come sooner, but he took the time to decompress as he looked at all his options.

 |